chavi362/virtual-keyboard/README.md

 ```
 ## Contact

-If you have any questions, suggestions, or issues regarding the Icy Tower Game,
+If you have any questions, suggestions, or issues regarding the virtual-keyboard,
 please feel free to reach out to us through the [Issues](https://github.com/chavi362/virtual-keyboard/issues) section of this repository.
-you can also contact me via my [email](chavideveloper@gmail.com)
+You can also contact me via my [email](mailto:chavideveloper@gmail.com).

 ## License